Semih-H/IBM-HR-Attrition-Analysis/README.md

 - **What is the overall attrition rate?** This establishes a foundational metric to benchmark future improvements against.

-**- What are the key characteristics of employees who leave?** This analysis identifies high-risk employee segments based on factors like tenure, career history, and satisfaction levels.
+- **What are the key characteristics of employees who leave?** This analysis identifies high-risk employee segments based on factors like tenure, career history, and satisfaction levels.

-**- What are the potential root causes of attrition?** The project investigates the relationship between attrition and key employee satisfaction metrics, such as **Job Satisfaction**, **Work-Life Balance**, and **Work Environment**, as well as other factors like **overtime**.
+- **What are the potential root causes of attrition?** The project investigates the relationship between attrition and key employee satisfaction metrics, such as **Job Satisfaction**, **Work-Life Balance**, and **Work Environment**, as well as other factors like **overtime**.

 By answering these questions with data, this project provides actionable insights that can be used to develop targeted strategies for improving employee retention.